TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Rushroom's trail VFX now stops when it dies.
 * Interactables
     * Interactables are now properly added to the ExpansionDef.

-### 0.5.5
-* General
-    * Partially implemented Portuguse translation.
-    * Captain GM now has dithering.
-* Items
-    * Needles's item display now has dithering.
-    * Haunted Lamp no longer drops when disabled.
-    * Haunted Lamp actually fires if the follower doesn't exist.
-* Executioner
-    * Fixed Execution softlocking the player when failing to land when falling out of bounds.
-* Nemesis Mercenary
-    * Improved blacklist for Proliferate's clone.
-* Drones
-    * Shock and Duplicator drones now drop purchasable interactables when destroyed.